kjclemm/Fractional/README.md

 # Fractional
+(Note: All code is in the master branch not the main branch).
 This repository contains a data structure that supports range queries over a 3 dimensional point set.

 ## Problem
 Given a set S of points in 3 dimensional space and the description of a rectangular prism in 3 dimensions space (a range of x, y, and z values), return the number of points of S that lie inside or on the boundary of the query prisum.